Why Do I Need Health Insurance?

 Unfortunately, being young often leaves us vulnerable to feeling indestructible and not being educated about the unavoidable ups and downs of life.

 If you’re young and in great shape, health insurance is still an absolute necessity.
 You really never know when you may become ill or injured; accidents happen every day.
+As do health crises beyond our age or health; the coronavirus, for instance, is now a dangerous worldwide pandemic.

 It’s just like wearing a helmet when you ride a bike.
 You could ride 100 times and never fall down, but it’s there to protect you just in case you do.
 And that’s the value.